The ATP Rio Open is a clay court tennis tournament that usually takes place in February in Rio de Janeiro, Brazil.

 Dates

-The 2023 Rio Open tennis tournament will take place from the 20th to the 26th of February 2023.
+The 2023 Rio Open tennis tournament took place from the 20th to the 26th of February 2023.

-The 2023 tournament will be held in the same week as the ATP tournaments in Rome (GA), Doha, Marseille, and the WTA tournaments in Merida and Dubai.
+The 2023 tournament was held in the same week as the ATP tournaments in Rome (GA), Doha, Marseille, and the WTA tournaments in Merida and Dubai.

 Players

-The following top ATP players are expected to play in Rio in 2023:
+The following top ATP players will play in Rio in 2023:

 - Albert Ramos-Vinolas